Published by: Ingrid King. Last Updated on: June 28, 2023 by Crystal Uys

 Her team used two methods to look at the different brands and composition.
 First, they looked at how much virus stuck to the litter and could still infect cells, a noninvasive approach.
 From this screen, they determined four kitty litters that stopped the virus from killing cells in culture.
 To see if these particular formulations could block or lessen viral shedding in realistic multi-cat settings, they used DNA amplification, PCR, to detect infections in cats by collecting swabs.
 In the end, no litter completely inactivated FECV but litters based on Fuller’s earth (clay litters) proved advantageous in reducing viral shedding over time.

-Surely in the future, this study can be the foundation for development of a true anti-viral litter that is safe and cost effective for multi-cat households and shelters, helping to break the cycle of transmission.
+Surely in the future, this study can be the foundation for the development of a true anti-viral litter that is safe and cost effective for multi-cat households and shelters, helping to break the cycle of transmission.
 But until that day arrives, only two other controls can reduce virus transmission.
-One, development of an effective vaccine and two, find other environmental designs to reduce or eliminate exposure.
+One, the development of an effective vaccine, and two, find other environmental designs to reduce or eliminate exposure.

 Vaccination as a method to stop transmission